-The Task Force on Climate-related Financial Disclosures (TCFD) is the global standard for corporate climate reporting.
-Endorsed by the G7 and G20, more than 2,200 organizations have committed to reporting in alignment with the TCFD, with countries like the UK and New Zealand having introduced mandatory reporting requirements.
+The Task Force on Climate-related Financial Disclosures (TCFD) is the global standard for corporate climate change disclosure and reporting.
+Endorsed by the G7 and G20, more than 2,200 organizations have committed to support TCFD reporting, with countries like the UK and New Zealand having introduced mandatory TCFD reporting and disclosure requirements.

 In this blog, we look at the current positions of different government and regulatory agencies in Canada on TCFD, and the potential for changes in the future.
-What are the current requirements for Canadian businesses and Crown corporations to report in alignment with the TCFD?
+What are the current TCFD disclosure requirements for Canadian businesses and Crown corporations to report on climate change and financial risk?

 The first significant endorsement of the TCFD in Canada came in June 2019 from the Government of Canada’s Expert Panel on Sustainable Finance, chaired by now-Governor of the Bank of Canada Tiff Macklem.
 That panel reported to the Minister of Finance and the Minister of Environment and Climate Change.